Master of Electrical and Computer Engineering (MECE) Degree

 • A minimum of 2 courses (6 credit hours) from the Engineering Software Development Requirement.

 • A minimum of 2 courses (6 credit hours) in one area of specialization (see below for areas of specialization).
-The MECE degree program offers six areas of specialization:
+The MECE degree program offers seven areas of specialization:

 • A minimum of 2 courses (6 credit hours) from the Elective Requirements.